- Reading Time = 3 1/2 minutes

 Step#3: Support Your Workpiece

-This could mean balancing the workpiece on its end on the floor (that’s what I did with the wood splitter tongue), or hang it from the ceiling with a cord.
+This could mean balancing the workpiece on its end on the floor (that’s what I did with the wood splitter tongue), or hang it from the ceiling of my shop with a cord.
 Either way, you want as much of the surface exposed as possible.
 The danger with spray painting is that you’ll apply too much paint in one place, causing a run to form.

 Step#4: Spray Light Coats